niconiahi/ethernauta/README.md

 ## Philosophy

 The monorepo is arquitectured as per described in [Valibot's thesis](https://valibot.dev/thesis.pdf) so that it takes full use of tree-shaking thus making the bundle size of the library much smaller than similar libraries.
-It comes with the burden of getting used to composing functions (of small bundle size) but this is helped with a clear API
+It comes with the burden of getting used to composing functions (of small bundle size) but this is helped with a clear API.
+All "self" code, no third party libraries.
+It think this is very important due to the lack of validation schemas as core arquitecture of the system

 ## API

+### Disclaimer

+Right not the system _does not_ know how to handle chains.
+It will do in the near future.
+It also doesn't connect to WalletConnect but it will

 ### reader